mcanouil/awesome-quarto/README.md

 ## Blog posts

+- [We don't talk about Quarto](https://www.apreshill.com/blog/2022-04-we-dont-talk-about-quarto/) - A blog post introducing to Quarto publishing software by Alison Presmanes Hill.
 - [Quarto tip a day](https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/) - A website made with Quarto highlighting a tip for Quarto every day as a blog post.

 ## Talks and videos